airlanggacahya/bookofcode/Golang.md

 Do Not Use Global Variable.
 It's recommeded to pass variable using Context or similar technique.

 ## Error Handling

-Please return error handling on your function.
-Delegate error handling to your caller.
-DO NOT IGNORE ERROR.
+### Ignoring Error
+For helper function (eg. ParsingText, ParsingDate, WritingText).
+It's recommended to delegate error handling to your caller or handle it by yourself and then return new error / other status.

+DO NOT IGNORE/SWALLOW ERROR.
 In most case, your caller need to detect error and react accordingly.
+If the caller doesn't care about error, it can be ignored on the caller level/

 Use error as last variable on your return value.